Amy Heller

-Amy Heller is a Tibetologist and art historian.
+Amy Heller is an American Tibetologist and art historian.

 Biography

-Since 1986 Heller has been associated with the Center National de la recherche scientifique in Paris and subsequently also to the Tibetan and Himalayan Library.
+Since 1986, Heller has been associated with the Center National de la recherche scientifique in Paris and subsequently also to the Tibetan and Himalayan Library.
 She studied Art History at Barnard College of Columbia University (B. A. cum laude 1973) and Tibetan language and civilisation at the National Institute of Oriental Languages in Paris (diploma in 1979).
 She earned her Ph.D. in 1992 in philology and history of Tibet at the École pratique des hautes études in Paris.
 She is currently visiting professor since 2007 at the Centre for Tibetan Studies, University of Sichuan, Chengdu, China.
-She was visiting professor at La Sapienza, university of Rome, Italy in 2006 and 2008.
+She was visiting professor at La Sapienza, university of Rome, Italy, in 2006 and 2008.

 Heller has traveled numerous times to the Tibet Autonomous Region, Nepal and also traveled along parts of the Silk Route including Dunhuang and the Qinghai regions, where she investigated Tibetan tombs in Dulan, Qinghai in 1997.
-Since 1995 she worked in a project to restore Tibetan architecture in Tibetan monasteries, notably Grathang and Zhalu, Iwang.
+Since 1995, she worked in a project to restore Tibetan architecture in Tibetan monasteries, notably Grathang and Zhalu, Iwang.
 She was appointed by the Swiss Federal government to supervise the roof restoration project of the Ramoche Temple, Lhasa, from 2004 to 2006, under the auspices of the Swiss Ministry of Culture and the Swiss Foreign Affairs.